After 19th July……

 How to get your Covid 19 Vaccination.pdf

-Please note if you have received a letter from NHS England with regard to booking a covid 19 vaccination, please be aware that this will be at one of the mass vaccination sites available, this is different to the local vaccination hub at Springfields where local GP practices are inviting patients directly based on the allocation of vaccine we expect to received.
+Please note if you have received a letter from NHS England with regard to booking a covid 19 vaccination, please be aware that this will be at one of the mass vaccination sites available.
 If the National site offered is several miles away don't worry, you will be invited to attend the local site by your registered GP practice.